Mark Sergeant is a Senior Lecturer in Psychology at Nottingham Trent University (NTU).

 Mark is the Academic Integrity Coordinator for both the Department of Psychology and School of Social Sciences at NTU, overseeing the implementation of Academic Irregularity policies and procedures.
 Mark is also the Chair of the NTU TILT Academic Integrity Group and a member of the Midlands Academic Integrity Group.

-Mark's current teaching duties relate to the study of human sexual behaviour, psychological research methods and statistics, introductory psychology and online research methodologies.
-Mark has supervised numerous undergraduate and postgraduate research projects, primarily related to areas of his research interest, and is involved in the supervision of PhD students.
+Mark's current teaching duties relate to the study of human sexual behaviour, introductory psychology and being an ethical practitioner.
+Mark has supervised numerous undergraduate and postgraduate research projects and is involved in the supervision of PhD students.

 Mark's primary research interests are: